jtudelag/OCP_Killer_Features/OCPv3.3/README.md

 Multiple EgressNetworkPolicies can be created by project.In case of rule collision, rules are checked in order, and the first one that matches is enforced.
 Only IPs can be used to define the rules (URLs are not valid).

-To test this new functionality, inside the folder qos-traffic you can find an EgressNetworkPolicy and a POD .yaml files.
+To test this new functionality, inside the folder [`egress-firewall`](egress-firewall) you can find an EgressNetworkPolicy and a POD .yaml files.

 First of all, go to one of the OCP instance, a master for example,(reachabale from inside POD) and run a simple web server inside a folder with files.
 Also, note the IP of the instance